PavelPoroskov/my-web-extensions/README.md

 ## What it does

-Show bookmark folder for current url in top right corner of a page.
+1) Show bookmark folder for current url in top right corner of a page.
+2) Context menu Bookmark Info / "close duplicated tabs"
+  Close duplicated tabs.
+  It does not change pinned tabs.
+3) Context menu Bookmark Info / "close bookmarked tabs"
+  Close duplicated tabs.
+  Close bookmarked tabs.
+  It does not change pinned tabs.

 ## Install
 For Chrome/Chromium